LKirst/lie-esl/_posts/2024-04-29-material-based-writing.md

 ---
-title: 'Material-based writing FAQ (for the Fachabitur in Bavaria)'
+title: 'Material-based writing FAQ'
 date: 2024-03-29
 author: Lukas Liebermann
 toc: true
 category: text production
-last_modified_at: 2025-01-14
+last_modified_at: 2025-03-11
 ---

-Disclaimer: Different schools may have slightly different requirements.
+Disclaimer: Different schools may have different requirements.
 Check with your teacher if they agree with the answers below.

 ## What is the structure of a material-based writing assignment?